skorch-dev/skorch/docs/user/performance.rst

 Performance
 ===========

-Since skorch provides a few extras on top of a pure PyTorch training code, it is expected that it will add an overhead to the total runtime.
+Since skorch provides extra functionality on top of a pure PyTorch training code, it is expected that it will add an overhead to the total runtime.
 For typical workloads, this overhead should be unnoticeable.

 In a few situations, skorch's extra functionality may add significant overhead.
 This is especially the case when the amount of data and the neural net are